matthewscharles/instrument-maker/README.md

 ### Why the im. prefix?

-We wanted to avoid obscure names that might clash with existing Pd objects (thus pushing us into obscure IKEA-style naming conventions, but in our latest version we are starting to move toward plainer names.
+We wanted to avoid obscure names that might clash with existing Pd objects.

-Some colleagues have noted that the im prefix is useful to indicate objects used separately as a beginner library.
 By installing the IM folder within Pd's built-in search path, it's still possible to create `im/sensor` etc. with a slash instead of a dot.

 <details><summary>Note: Instrument Maker is 100% Pd Vanilla. </summary>
-All of our objects are based on recombinations of the core Pd objects rather than C code, and so should work on libPd based platforms such as Bela without the need for any external libraries.
+All of our objects are based on recombinations of the core Pd objects rather than C code, and so should work on platforms based on libPd (such as Bela and Mobile Music Platform) without the need for any external libraries.
 This also means that the back end should provide a field day for people learning to patch in more depth in Pd — but the legibility at this level is a longer term project!!</details>